 You may feel hesitant to eat it and wonder why we make rice moldy on purpose.
 But you have most likely eaten it already!

-Koji has been the key ingredient to make miso, soy sauce, sake, mirin, rice vinegar, amazake, shochu, and shio koji.
+Koji has been the key ingredient in making miso, soy sauce, sake, mirin, rice vinegar, amazake, shochu, and shio koji.
 It’s a live food that is rich in enzymes that break down starches and proteins in food into sugars and amino acids.

-Because it is a fermented ingredient, shio koji is known for its many health benefits, which includes (source):
+Because it is a fermented ingredient, shio koji is known for its many health benefits, which include (source):

 - A natural pro-biotic seasoning